dmmaltos/Donut-Shell/README.md

 # DonutShell

-A simple linux shell, completely written in C.
+A simple Linux shell, completely written in C.

 Created by Dylan Maltos.